tupe12334/eslint-plugin-ddd/README.md

 ### `require-spec-file`

-Enforces that every `.ts` file has a corresponding `.spec.ts` file in the same directory.
+Enforces that every `.js` file has a corresponding `.spec.js` file in the same directory.

 **Rule Details**